albertochong/AWS-DATALAKE-CLUSTER-SYSTEM/README.md

   *  Create Twitter App
   *  Starting agent and capture twitts real time and store in HDFS

-## 5. Step: NIFI Installation and Configuration
+## 5. Step: HIVE Installation and Configuration
-  * Install and Configure NIFI
+  * Install and Configure HIVE

 ## Step: Install HUE
   * Install PostgreSql ----------------- NOT FINISHED